How to Enroll as a Peer Tutor

 3. Earned an A- or better in the course you wish to tutor (or demonstrated equivalent)

-4. Receive a faculty recommendation for the course you wish to tutor (only required once per each course)
+4. Receive a faculty recommendation for the course you wish to tutor (only required once per each course).
+This step can be skipped if the Deans' Peer Tutoring Program reaches out directly to you with an invite to work as a peer tutor.

 5. Apply to be a peer tutor through Handshake

-• Complete the Enrollment Form, indicating each course for which you wish to be a tutor and number of hours you are available per week
+• Complete the Tutor Enrollment Form for the Fall 2024 semester found inside the job posting.
+Indicate each course for which you wish to be a tutor and the number of hours you are available per week.
+Applicants who do not complete this form will not be considered for the position.

 • Additional enrollment information and requirements will be emailed to you from deans_peer_tutoring@wesleyan.edu

-6. Once hired, participate in Tutor Orientation / Trainings and access the Tutor Resources (you will be provided with information through Moodle)
+6. Once hired, participate in Tutor Orientation/Training and access the Tutor Resources (you will be provided with information through Moodle)

 Expectations For Peer Tutors